pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogBasedAccessLogPublisherRequest.md

 NewAddSyslogBasedAccessLogPublisherRequestWithDefaults instantiates a new AddSyslogBasedAccessLogPublisherRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPublisherName

-`func (o *AddSyslogBasedAccessLogPublisherRequest) GetPublisherName() string`

-GetPublisherName returns the PublisherName field if non-nil, zero value otherwise.

-### GetPublisherNameOk

-`func (o *AddSyslogBasedAccessLogPublisherRequest) GetPublisherNameOk() (*string, bool)`

-GetPublisherNameOk returns a tuple with the PublisherName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPublisherName

-`func (o *AddSyslogBasedAccessLogPublisherRequest) SetPublisherName(v string)`

-SetPublisherName sets PublisherName field to given value.

 ### GetSchemas